Anyone who's been slapped with an overdraft fee knows just how expensive and frustrating they can be.

 |PNC Bank||Varies based on credit approval||$50 annually, waived for Performance Select Checking account holders|

 |SunTrust||13% to 16%, based on credit approval||$7 per month|

 |TD Bank||18%||$25 annual fee, $10 daily transfer fee|

 |Wells Fargo||Varies based on credit approval||$0|

-The other thing that makes an overdraft line of credit appealing is you have the ability to pay it off over time.
-If you run into trouble one month and max out your overdraft limit, you don’t have to try and come up with the cash all at once.
+The second reason that makes overdraft lines of credit appealing is that you have the ability to pay it off over time.
+If you run into trouble one month and max out your overdraft limit, you don't have to try and come up with the cash all at once.

 Tip: You'll have to apply for an overdraft line with your bank and your credit and banking history are used to determine how high your limit is.

 Checkless bank accounts are a relatively new phenomenon but they're catching on at big banks.

 These accounts are usually structured so that any transactions that would push your account into the negative are automatically declined, which means you won't have to worry about paying any additional overdraft fees.

 Customers who sign up for these accounts are giving up check-writing privileges.